Mihonarium/nanosystems/docs/index.md

 Each step along this pathway will present great practical challenges, but each step will also bring valuable new capabilities.
 The long-term rewards, measured in terms of scientific and technological capabilities, appear large.

-## Methodological Issues in Theoretical Applied Science
+## Appendix A. Methodological Issues in Theoretical Applied Science

-## A.1.
+### A.1.
 The role of theoretical applied science

 This appendix discusses issues at a higher (but less mathematical) level of abstraction than the rest of this volume.
 It considers methodological issues associated with efforts to understand technological possibilities, examining how trade-offs in goals and intellectual effort can make possible surprisingly robust and fault-tolerant reasoning.
 It offers a perspective from which to judge studies of molecular nanotechnology; this perspective may be useful to researchers exploring technological possibilities in other fields.